mongodb-developer/get-started-aws-cfn/README.md

 # MongoDB Atlas AWS CloudFormation Resources & Quickstart
 ```

-## AWS IAM Permissions
+## AWS IAM permissions

 In order to run this project you will need a certain set of AWS permissions.
-We've included a sample minimal-example [policy.yaml](./policy.yaml) which you can assume safely and use with this project.
+We've included a sample minimal example [policy.yaml](./policy.yaml), which you can assume safely and use with this project.

-First, create a new role with the supplied policy.
-Here's how to do that via CloudFormation:
+First, create a new AWS IAM role with the supplied policy.
+Here's how to do that via AWS CloudFormation:

 ```
 aws cloudformation update-stack --capabilities CAPABILITY_NAMED_IAM --template-body file://./policy.yaml --stack-name get-started-aws-cfn-role
 ```

 You can then assume the role with `aws sts assume-role`.
-We recommend this for exporting your AWS environment into the docker environment to run this project, like this (note you need to change the --role-arn to the arn create in the step above).
+We recommend this for exporting your AWS environment into the Docker environment to run this project, like this (note you need to change the --role-arn to the arn create in the step above).

 ```
 source <(aws sts assume-role --role-arn arn:aws:iam::<YOUR_AWS_ACCOUNT>:role/MongoDB-Atlas-CloudFormation-Get-Started --role-session-name "get-started"  | jq -r  '.Credentials | @sh "export AWS_SESSION_TOKEN=\(.SessionToken)\nexport AWS_ACCESS_KEY_ID=\(.AccessKeyId)\nexport AWS_SECRET_ACCESS_KEY=\(.SecretAccessKey) "')